acidburn0zzz/orgs-docs/migrating-a-user-account.md

 Your credit card will be immediately billed $7 for a single user, the account of the person creating the Organization.

+More details and screen shots about billing are in a later chapter.

-### 6. Add Members to your Organization
+### 5. Add Members to your Organization

+_This step is described in more detail in an earlier chapter._

-Once you've created your Organization, you are given the ability to add members.
+Once you've created your Organization, you can view your organization, so that you can add more users, or manage your teams.
 You can  add members to your Organization at any time, so feel free to skip this step if you aren't ready to add users yet.

 The user who created the Organization is: